microsoft/sample-app-aoai-chatGPT/README.md

 1. Create a `.env` file based on the `.env.sample` provided.
 2. Execute `start.cmd` to run the application.

-For a detailed description, please refer to the [original repository](https://github.com/microsoft/sample-app-aoai-chatGPT).
+For a detailed description, se [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT).

 ## Deployment

-Our application is deployed using GitHub Actions, see file ().
+Our application is deployed using GitHub Actions.
+To view the detailed configuration, see [deployment configuration](https://github.com/leroy-seafood/lsg-ml-hr-chat/blob/main/.github/workflows/cicd-pipeline.yml.)

 ### Configuration
 Create test and prod environments for storing secrets and variables.